 San Cristóbal de La Laguna is one of the most important cities in Tenerife and another must-see.
 The former capital of the Canary Islands, La Laguna, as it’s commonly known, was the first city to be established in Tenerife.
 Its historical center became a UNESCO World Heritage Site in 1999.

-La Laguna is the place to go to admire the charming colonial architecture, learn about the island’s history, and visit beautiful churches.
+La Laguna is go-to place to admire the charming colonial architecture, learn about the island’s history, and visit beautiful churches.
 The city is home to the impressive Cathedral of San Cristóbal de La Laguna and the historic Iglesia-Parroquia Matriz de Nuestra Señora de La Concepción, the first parish in Tenerife.

 Wander through the colorful streets lined with colonial buildings, indulge in local culinary delights at the traditional restaurants, and visit interesting museums like Casa Museo Cayetano Gómez Felipe or the Museum of the History of Tenerife.